yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ```
 <br/>

-17.1 Why Would You Just Create A Named Function And Invoke It?
+:white_check_mark: 17.1 Why Would You Just Create A Named Function And Invoke It?
 That Would Create The Same Result ?
 > - Yes, but with consequences : Creating a named function pollutes the global name space.
 It also means the named function is hanging around.
 With the function hanging out, oh-so readily available, it could accidentally be invoked again.
 Our IIFE isn’t named and therefor can’t accidentally be called later — avoiding any potential security implications.

 > - Related Reference : [重新認識 JavaScript: Day 18 Callback Function 與 IIFE](https://ithelp.ithome.com.tw/articles/10192739), [JavaScript: What the heck is an Immediately-Invoked Function Expression?](https://codeburst.io/javascript-what-the-heck-is-an-immediately-invoked-function-expression-a0ed32b66c18)